 - Student's completed FAFSA for the current financial aid year. - Student's certified copy of your U.S. Birth Certificate showing that he/she was born in the U.S. or a U.S territory.
-A photocopy is not acceptable. - Copy of student's current Driver's License issued by the State of Georgia after January 1, 2008. - Copy of student's current ID issued by the State of Georgia after January 1, 2008. - Copy of a tribal identification card of a federally recognized Native American tribe, provided that it contains a photograph or lists sufficient identifying information regarding the bearer, such as name, date of birth, gender, height, eye color, and address. - Copy of student's U.S. Certificate of Naturalization (USCIS form N-550 or N-570). - Copy of student's U.S. Certificate of Citizenship (USCIS form N-560 or N-561). - Copy of student's Permanent Resident Card or Alien Registration Receipt Card (USCIS form I-151 or I-551) - Present student's current military ID (service member only, not dependent).
+A photocopy is not acceptable. - Copy of student's current Driver's License issued by the State of Georgia after January 1, 2008.
+A limited term license or a license issued for a period of less than two years is not acceptable. - Copy of student's current ID issued by the State of Georgia after January 1, 2008. - Copy of a tribal identification card of a federally recognized Native American tribe, provided that it contains a photograph or lists sufficient identifying information regarding the bearer, such as name, date of birth, gender, height, eye color, and address. - Copy of student's U.S. Certificate of Naturalization (USCIS form N-550 or N-570). - Copy of student's U.S. Certificate of Citizenship (USCIS form N-560 or N-561). - Copy of student's Permanent Resident Card or Alien Registration Receipt Card (USCIS form I-151 or I-551) - Present student's current military ID (service member only, not dependent).
 A photocopy is not acceptable. - Copy of student's current U.S. Passport - A Merchant Mariner Document or Merchant Mariner Credential issued by the United States Coast Guard. - A Free and Secure Trade (FAST) card. - A NEXUS card. - A Secure Electronic Network for Travelers Rapid Inspection (SENTRI) card. - A driver's license issued by a Canadian government authority. - An Employment Authorization Document that contains a photograph of the bearer.